MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-os-patching.md

 # OS patching for HDInsight

 > [!IMPORTANT]
 > Ubuntu images become available for new HDInsight cluster creation within three months of being published.
-As of January 2019, running clusters are **not** auto-patched.
+As of January 2019, running clusters aren't auto-patched.
 Customers must use script actions or other mechanisms to patch a running cluster.
 Newly created clusters will always have the latest available updates, including the most recent security patches.

 ## How to configure the OS patching schedule for Linux-based HDInsight clusters
-The virtual machines in an HDInsight cluster need to be rebooted occasionally so that important security patches can be installed.
+The virtual machines (VMs) in an HDInsight cluster must be restarted on occasion, so that important security patches can be installed.

-Using the script actions described in this article, you can modify the OS patching schedule as follows:
+Using the script actions described in this article, you can modify the OS patching schedule by doing the following:

 1. Install all updates or install kernel+security updates only or install kernel updates only.
-2. Immediate reboot or schedule a reboot on the VM.
+2. Immediate restart or schedule a restart on the VM.

 > [!NOTE]
-> These script actions will only work with Linux-based HDInsight clusters created after August 1st, 2016.
+> These script actions will work only with Linux-based HDInsight clusters created after August 1st, 2016.
 Patches will be effective only when VMs are rebooted.
 > These scripts will not automatically apply updates for all future update cycles.
-Run the scripts each time new updates need to be applied in order to install the updates and reboot the VM.
+Run the scripts each time new updates must be applied to install the updates and restart the VM.

 ## How to use the script